discourse/service_skeleton/README.md

 logger to increase or decrease logging verbosity *without interrupting service*.
 We are truly living in the future.

+Finally, if you're a devotee of the ELK stack, we can automagically send log entries straight into logstash, rather than you having to do it in some more roundabout fashion.

 ### Logging Configuration